-The A Level Art & Design: Fine Art course is designed to stretch students' imaginative and intellectual capabilities and to foster an interest in, enthusiasm for and enjoyment of art, craft and design.
+The A Level Art & Design: Fine Art course is designed to stretch students' imaginative and intellectual capabilities.
 Students develop investigative, practical and expressive skills, working in a broad range of media on independent projects.
-Students will also increase their knowledge and understanding of art practices in contemporary and past societies and cultures.
+Students will also develop critical understanding of art practices in contemporary and past societies and cultures.